khsrali/aiida-mcp/README.md

 ### Real Results, No Hassle

 Within minutes, I had a phonon calculation running on our HPC cluster.
 The assistant generated a proper Python script, submitted it to AiiDA, and gave me the PK to monitor.
-When I asked about convergence, it pulled the actual SCF convergence data - down to the numerical precision (2.51e-13 eV error!).
+When I asked about convergence, it pulled the actual SCF convergence data.

 ### Why This Matters